aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 Look at the contents of the file aws.tf - this file is specifying to Terraform:

 - Which version of Terraform should be used **required_version = "~> 0.15.3"**.
-- Where the AWS, null and external "providers" come from and the version t0 use.
+- Where the AWS, null and external "providers" come from and the version to use.
 - And for the AWS provider itself, which region to use and where to get the AWS login credentials.